23 April 2019

 Exposure to varying risks in Africa

 BSI’s report reveals the potential for increasing movement of supply chains to Africa, particularly amongst companies based in China spurred on by the US-China trade dispute.
-Shifting manufacturing operations to Africa, where labor costs are lower and shipping to the US or Europe is cheaper and can be cost-effective compared to staying in China.
+Shifting manufacturing operations to Africa, where labour costs are lower and shipping to the US or Europe is cheaper and can be cost-effective compared to staying in China.

 However, BSI warns that the relatively unchecked risk of terrorism in African countries, where 23 percent of all supply chain terror incidents take place, sets the operational environment apart from that of Asia.
 Companies whose supply chain moves to Africa must be wary of this increased risk, often compounded by corruption among security and customs personnel.